Skip to main content

 Machinable Ceramics

-Boron Nitride machinable ceramic is made by hot pressing Boron Nitride powders at high temperature and pressure.
-Combat Boron Nitride can easily be machined into rods, bars, plates and even intricate custom shapes.
+COMBAT® Boron Nitride Machinable Ceramics are made by hot pressing boron nitride powders at high temperature and pressure.
+These ceramics can easily be machined into rods, bars, plates and even intricate custom shapes.

 • Excellent thermal shock resistance